-How Chiropractors Can Gain More Exposure through Keyword Research in 2019
+How Chiropractors Can Gain More Exposure through Keyword Research This Year

 A sedentary lifestyle is common in the age of digital technologies.
 Today, so many processes go online that people of different professions slouch at their PCs for most of the day.
 But one man’s problem is another man’s profit.
 The demand for chiropractic services is currently higher than ever, so being a chiropractor can be rewarding unless the only clients you have are your relatives.
 Keyword research will help you to optimise your chiropractic website in a way that increases your exposure.

 While word of mouth still works today, more and more people go to Google with their health problems.
 Let’s face it.
 Who of us hasn’t tried to diagnose ourselves online?
 The web is full of your potential clients, that’s why you must promote your chiropractic services there.
 And it takes more than just creating a page on Facebook.

 A sure-fire way to get more eyes on your business is from organic search.
 That’s why you need to build a site and optimize it for the right keywords.
 Not all terms that seem promising at first glance drive traffic in the end.

 In this guide, you’ll learn how to choose keywords that work for chiropractors.

 1. Choose chiropractic keywords based on the search intent

 When people suffer from back pain, most of them don’t search for chiropractors straight away.
 They may not even know all the key terms related to this area.
 Instead, their search queries are about how to relieve their pain.
 So, start with informative keywords involving people’s health problems and ways to solve them:

 - what to do with neck and shoulder pain